What is a Good Employee Net Promoter Score? A Guide

 Employees who feel that their work environment is positive are likely to be proactive and use creative problem-solving techniques to resolve issues.

-An effective EX is associated with low absenteeism rates across the company.
+A good employee experience is associated with low absenteeism rates across the company.
 When employees are happy at work, they are not continually seeking reasons to take time off.

 As a result of enhanced employee engagement, team loyalty can be increased, thereby reducing turnover costs.
 A few of these costs are: